avidichard/js-html-css-snippets/README.md

 # js-html-css-snippets
 I decided to start this repository for people to get some easy access to usefull easy code snippets for their website building.
-All of it free for both personal and commercial, no attribution required.
+All of it free for both personal and commercial, no attribution required (although appreciated).
+If you found any of this content usefull, please consider clicking the &#x2606; at the top of this page as a sign of appreciation.

 <ins>__Note on my coding style__</ins>